-It was only now, as she attempted to use a pair of scissors, Dorothy realised her arm was broken.
+It was only now, as she attempted to use a pair of scissors, Dorothy realised she had broken her arm.
 She finally stepped back and allowed the medical team to treat her.

 When Pan American closed its doors in 1991, United Airlines took over the iconic carriers LHR routes.
 Many former employees were laid off, including Kelly.
-The woman who had been decorated countless times for her bravery, including the American Transportation Departments first ever award, sadly fell on hard times.
+The woman who had been decorated countless times for her bravery, including the American Transportation Department first-ever award, sadly fell on hard times.

-A five year law suit against United ensued and eventually, Dorothy and a number of other former Pan Am crew were rehired.
-Following the 9/11 terrorist attacks Kelly once again proved what an incredible woman she is, stepping up and offering her help and support to those affected.
+A five-year lawsuit against United ensued and eventually, the carrier rehired Dorothy and several other former Pan Am crew.
+Following the 9/11 terrorist attacks, Kelly once again proved what an incredible woman she is, stepping up and offering her help and support to those affected.

 She returned to America in October 2006, continuing to fly for United out of Washington DC.

-The subsequent investigations by Spanish, Dutch and American teams, revealed that the primary cause of the accident was the KLM captain taking off without clearance from Air Traffic Control.
-The investigation specified that Van Zanten did not intentionally take off without clearance, but due to misunderstanding between his flight crew and ATC, he fully believed that they had been given clearance to take off.
-Dutch investigators placed much emphasis on this fact, but ultimately KLM admitted their crew was responsible and the airline financially compensated the victims relatives.
+The subsequent investigations by Spanish, Dutch and American teams revealed that the primary cause of the accident was the KLM captain taking off without clearance from Air Traffic Control.
+The investigation specified that Van Zanten did not intentionally take off without permission.
+Still, due to a misunderstanding between his flight crew and ATC, he fully believed they had been given clearance to take off.
+Dutch investigators emphasised this fact, but ultimately KLM admitted their crew was responsible and the airline financially compensated the victim’s relatives.

 The accident had a lasting influence on communication between aircraft and ATC.
 Greater emphasis was placed on using standardised phraseology in communications, thereby reducing any chance for misunderstandings.

-Less experienced crew were also encouraged to challenge their captains, after first officer Klass Meurs failed to challenge captain Van Zanten when he commenced the take off roll.
-This concept was later expanded into what is today know as crew resource management (CRM), something now mandatory for all airline pilots.
+Less experienced crew were also encouraged to challenge their Captains after first officer Klass Meurs failed to challenge captain Van Zanten when he commenced the take-off roll.
+This concept was later expanded into what is today known as crew resource management (CRM), something now mandatory for all airline pilots.

 [Many of the quotes for this article were taken from the incredible book ‘Fasten Your Seat Belts!
 History and Heroism in the Pan Am Cabin’ by Valerie Lester and also an interview with Dorothy Kelly by Sheila Collis for the ‘Island Connections’ website in 2007]